Man in office using laptop.

 Conventional Loans

 Conventional mortgage loans are not insured by a government agency.
-Most mortgages originated in the United States, then, are conventional.
-The credit score and debt requirements needed to qualify for one of these loans vary by lender, but you can generally qualify for a conventional mortgage if your FICO® score is at least 620 and your monthly debts, including your new mortgage payment, consume no more than 43% of your gross monthly income.
+Most mortgages originated in the United States are conventional.
+The credit score and debt requirements needed to qualify for one of these loans vary by lender, but you can generally qualify for a conventional mortgage if your FICO® Score is at least 620 and your debt-to-income (DTI) ratio is no more than 50%.

 You don’t need a 20% down payment to qualify for a conventional loan.
 Some conventional loan programs allow you to put down just 3% of your home’s purchase price.
 Remember, though, if you come up with a down payment that is less than 20% of your home’s price, you will have to pay PMI.

 If you’re ready to buy a home, it makes sense to consider all mortgage loan types, including combination mortgages.
 Remember, though, that these loans do come with some drawbacks and that conventional or government options might be a better choice.
-If you want to learn more about how you can avoid private mortgage insurance, review our guide to PMI.
-Your best move is to talk with a Home Loan Expert to determine which type of home loan best fits your needs.
+Your best move is to get started to determine which type of home loan best fits your needs.